 She swallowed the fear and followed the mouse as he guided her little hand.
 Spreading his fingers, hers tiny and cool soon interwove and warmed.
 It took no time for the Cetra to learn how to navigate the page, but when he went to remove his hand, she glanced up plaintively.
 He kissed her brow with murmured promise.
 “Whatever you want, little rose.”

 “And I’ll keep you so.
 You’ll always be warm as you wish.”

 Aeris leaned forward while scanning the page, arching her lower back.
+Excitedly, she rocked her hips before giving a short, sharp squeak.
 Again, the Great General cleared his throat, but smiled when she reached for his hand.
 Pulling at it as if to beseech her guardian shield her waist.
-With alacrity, he granted her wish, and the joy in that made Aeris squirm.
+With alacrity, he granted her wish, and joy made her squirm again.
 She guided the mouse while biting her lip, terrified she’d make some mistake, but her guardian’s voice so low above only reassured.

 “You’re so kind to me, great master.”

 “I’m treating you as you deserve.”
-He glanced at the clock.
+He glanced at the time.
 “Do you want lunch?”
 When Aeris answered through joyful sobs, he carried the Cetra downstairs.

 The little maid blinked now in the window’s reflection, so grateful she had to quell quake.
 The shirt was still longer, but her thighs were full covered, and no one could invade them now.